Sadako (film): Plot

-Meanwhile, another children at the hospital tease the mysterious girl as an outcast due to her unsettling behavior.
-The girl telekinetically throws a rolling cart at her bullies.
-The girl collapses after seeing a vision of a dying old man in an elevator.
-When Mayu consoles her afterward, the girl tells Mayu about being imprisoned in her mother's closet.
-The girl senses Mayu had a lonely childhood too.
-The girl collapses after seeing Sadako's ghost reflected on a TV.

-Ishida contacts Mayu to report that her brother disappeared following his visit to Hatsuko Sofue's apartment.
-Mayu watches online video of Kazuma's investigation, which shows talismans covering the interior of the closet where the girl was imprisoned.
-Kazuma flees in fright when he encounters Sadako's ghost.
-Mayu pauses on a strange image of skulls underwater.
-Mayu encounters Ms. Kurahashi in an empty hospital hallway.
-An altercation ensues when Kurahashi realizes Mayu is afraid of her.
-Before Kurahashi's anger fully intensifies, the girl entrances her.
-The girl then collapses.
-Video of a well suddenly plays on a lobby television.
-Sadako crawls out of the well, then out of the television, and finally climbs atop Kurahashi.
-Sadako also grabs Mayu, who faints.
+In the hospital, a mysterious girl is teased by another child.
+In response, she uses telekinesis to throw a rolling cart at her, only to collapse after having a vision of an old man dying in an elevator.
+Mayu consoles her and learns that the girl is imprisoned in her mother's closet.
+She faints after seeing Sadako's ghost on a TV.
+Ishida informs Mayu that her brother went missing after visiting Hatsuko's apartment.
+Mayu watches an online video that shows talismans covering the interior of the closet where the girl was imprisoned.
+Kazuma, who recorded the video, runs away after encountering Sadako's ghost.
+Mayu pauses on an image of skulls underwater.
+While walking in the hospital hallway, Mayu meets Kurahashi, and an altercation ensues when Kurahashi realizes that Mayu is afraid of her.
+The mysterious girl entrances Kurahashi and then collapses.
+On a lobby television, a video of a well suddenly plays, and Sadako crawls out of the well and then out of the television.
+She climbs atop Kurahashi and grabs Mayu, who faints.

 When she recovers, Mayu discovers the girl was taken to ICU in a coma.
-Kurahashi is readmitted for psychiatric care.
+Kurahashi was readmitted for psychiatric care.
 Mayu tells Fujii about seeing a ghostly woman with long hair.
-In a dream, Mayu relives the girl's experience of imprisonment in a closet while her mother accuses her of being Sadako reincarnated.
-Believing her brother's disappearance is connected, Mayu goes to see Kurahashi demanding to know who Sadako is.
-Kurahashi recounts the story of Sadako's mother Shizuko Yamamura, a clairvoyant who killed herself following accusations of fraud.
-Shizuko's daughter Sadako possessed the ability to strike people dead with a thought.
-Fearful of her power, Sadako's father, Dr. Heihachiro Ikuma, threw the girl down a well to kill her, but created a curse that killed many people.
+In a dream, Mayu relives the girl's experience of imprisonment in a closet, while her mother accuses her of being Sadako reincarnated.
+Believing her brother's disappearance is connected, Mayu encounters Kurahashi demanding to know who Sadako is.
+Kurahashi recounts Sadako's origin story: She was born with the ability to strike people dead with a thought, and, fearful of her power, her father threw her down a well to kill her, inadvertently creating a curse that killed many people.
 When Kurahashi grabs her, Mayu sees a vision of Kazuma and Sadako.
-Kurahashi warns that Mayu's cursed brother cannot be saved.
-After Mayu leaves, water pools on Kurahashi’s ceiling.
+Kurahashi warns that Kazuma cannot be saved.
+After Mayu leaves, water pools on Kurahashi's ceiling.
 Sadako emerges from beneath the bed to kill Kurahashi.
-While watching another online video of her brother, Mayu sees images of a cave, a baby reflected in an eye, bodies rising from water, a woman falling to her death off a cliff, the submerged skulls seen previously, and also her brother.

-Ishida calls to say he watched the strange video too, although he does not know how it was uploaded.
-Mayu and Ishida meet.
-Ishida tells Mayu about a cave on Oshima Island in Izu that became a shrine for dead priests until it was rendered off limits by a cave-in.
-A picture of the shrine shows a talisman like one seen inside the girl's closet.
-Ishida also mentions an urban legend about a cursed video that once went around the internet.
-Mayu connects Ishida's notes to Sadako's origin and concludes Sadako was born on Oshima Island.
+While watching another online video of her brother, Mayu sees images of a cave, a baby reflected in an eye, bodies rising from the water, a woman falling to her death off a cliff, submerged skulls, and her brother.
+Ishida, who watched the video, meets with Mayu and tells her about a cave on Oshima Island in Izu that became a shrine for dead priests until it was rendered off-limits by a cave-in.
+A picture of the shrine shows a talisman-like one seen inside the girl's closet.
+Ishida also mentions an urban legend about a cursed videotape that once went around the Internet.